felias-fogg/dw-link/docs/manual.md

 The main differences to the Arduino IDE are:

 1. You do not select the MCU and its parameters using a dropdown menu, but you have to write/modify the INI-style file `platform.ini`.
-2. Libraries are not global, but they are local to each project.
+2. Libraries are not global by default, but they are usual local to each project.
 That means that a new library version will not break your project, but  you have to update library versions for each project separately.
-3. There is no preprocessor that generates function declarations automagically.
+3. There is no preprocessor that generates function declarations automagically as the Arduino IDE/CLI doe for you.
 You have to add the include statement for the arduino header file and all function declarations by yourself.
 In addition, you need to import `Arduino.h` explicitly.
 4. There is already a powerful editor integrated into the IDE.
 5. Most importantly, the IDE contains ways to configure the debugging interface, which makes it possible to integrate dw-link easily.
 Note that this is still not possible for the Arduino IDE 2.X!